CQCL/phir/phir_spec_qasm.md

 {
   "mop": "Transport",
-  // potentially using "args" to indicate what qubits are being transported "metadata": {"duration": 0.0005 } // ponteitally including what positions to and from qubits moved between or what path taken
+  // potentially using "args" to indicate what qubits are being transported "metadata": {"duration": 0.0005 } // potentially including what positions to and from qubits moved between or what path taken
 }
 ```